Pittsburgh Steelers starting fullback Will Johnson almost didn’t make the NFL.

 Only 10 percent of CrossFit Games athletes say they weigh and measure their food, Chan notes in Part 1.

 “Now you may say, ‘Oh, I guess that’s not important.’
-But in my opinion what that says to me is that 90… Continue Reading
+But in my opinion what that… Continue Reading